hexiro/autorequests/README.md

 * Method names are parsed from the url, but if the URL doesn't have any paths with a valid method name, an invalid method name will be used.
-* Sometimes when copying fetches from the browser, some important headers aren't including, causing the resulting API wrapper to fail requests.
+* Sometimes when copying from the browser, important headers aren't included which causes the resulting API wrapper to fail requests.
 * Parsing multipart/form-data when copying with the powershell mode isn't supported